dentarg/auth0-blog/_posts/2017-09-26-migrating-gigya-users-to-auth0.markdown

 ![Auth0 user import/export extension](https://cdn.auth0.com/blog/gigya/import-users-ext.jpg)

-You can now drag your export JSON file into the designed upload area and select the database you created earlier.
+You can now drag your export JSON file into the designated upload area and select the database you created earlier.
 Click the **Start Importing Users** button and your import will be underway.

 ### Import Users to Auth0 with Management API